 - Extension courses are not acceptable for credit.

-A request to hold and announce the final examination must be submitted to the Office of Graduate and Professional Studies a minimum of 10 working days in advance of the scheduled date for the examination.
-The Office of Graduate and Professional Studies must be notified in writing of any cancellations.
+A request to hold and announce the final examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date for the examination.
+The Graduate and Professional School must be notified in writing of any cancellations.
 A student may be given only one opportunity to repeat the final examination for the master’s degree and that must be within a time period that does not extend beyond the end of the next regular semester (summer terms are excluded).
 The final exam cannot be held prior to the mid point of the semester if questions on the exam are based on courses in which the student is currently enrolled.

 A professional paper, which is a scholarly report of a problem solving nature, will be prepared by each student.
 The professional paper must be submitted to the student’s advisory committee for approval prior to the final examination.
 The final examination will cover all work taken on the degree plan and at the option of the committee may be written or oral or both.
 The examination is conducted by the student’s advisory committee as finally constituted.
 Persons other than members of the graduate faculty may, with mutual consent of the candidate and the major professor, attend final examinations for advanced degrees.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.
 A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on his or her exam.
 A department or interdisciplinary degree program can have a stricter requirement provided there is consistency within all degree programs within a department or interdisciplinary program.